Saving SWE-Bench: A Benchmark Mutation Approach for Realistic Agent Evaluation: Results

 \subsubsection{Multi-SWE-Bench (TypeScript) Results}

 We see the number of steps taken by the agent to solve a given task rises for all the models when mutations are applied.
 Similar to the success rate, the rise in steps and token usage is also the most drastic for Sonnet 4.
+Looking more closely at the agent trajectories, we notice that for both mutated and unmutated benchmarks the agent exhausts max steps in $\sim$3 times as many instances for Sonnet 4, compared to Sonnet 3.7.
+This shows Sonnet 4 tends to struggle with TypeScript bug fixing in general.

-Similar to SWE-Bench C\#, Sonnet 4 also consumes a lot more tokens and steps for TypeScript bug-fixing tasks unlike tasks in SWE-Bench Verified.
-GPT-4.1 also consumes a lot more steps and tokens for TypeScript compared to the other two benchmarks.
+Similar to SWE-Bench C\#, Sonnet 4 also consumes a lot more tokens and steps for TypeScript bug-fixing tasks, unlike tasks in SWE-Bench Verified.
+GPT-4.1 also takes more steps and tokens compared to other benchmarks.